runtiru/Notes/Devops/Kubernetes/Class notes.md

 ------------
 ### K8s-Installaton
 -------------------
-[Kubernetes +CRI+ dOCKER]
+[Kubernetes + CRI + DOCKER]
-- Kunernetes has stoped suport to Docker directly we need to install CRI component
+- Kunernetes has dose not suport to Docker directly we need to install CRI (Container Runtime Interface) Component...

 * Instal those commands in `Master node` and `worker node`
-  1. kubeadm
+  1. kubeadm (A tool used to build k8s clusters)
-    - install container runtime
+    - install container runtime (CRI)
 [Docker Engine does not implement CRI which is a requirement for a container runtime to work with Kubernetes] [https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/]
    - Required ports
 [https://kubernetes.io/docs/reference/networking/ports-and-protocols/]

   2. kubectl
+    - Kubernetes-specific command line tool that lets you communicate and control Kubernetes clusters.

   3. kubelet
+    - The primary "node agent" that runs on each node.
 ---xx---

 # Installation steps
     - Each matchine have atleast 2vcpus and 4GB RAM